Claude Lefort: Biography

+Lefort became a Marxist in his youth under the influence of his teacher at the Lycée Carnot in Paris, the phenomenologist Maurice Merleau-Ponty.
+By 1943, he was organising a Trotskyist clandestine cell at the Lycée Henri-IV in Paris.
+He then studied at the Sorbonne.
+In 1944, he wrote his Licence ès lettres (roughly equivalent to a B.A.) thesis on Spinoza under Henri Gouhier.

-Lefort studied at the Sorbonne.
-He became a Marxist in his youth under the influence of his teacher, Maurice Merleau-Ponty.
-From 1944, he belonged to a small French Trotskyite group.
-In 1946, he met Cornelius Castoriadis who came to Paris from Greece.
-Right away, they formed a faction in the Trotskyist Parti Communiste Internationaliste called "Chaulieu–Montal Tendency", that left the party and became the Socialisme ou Barbarie group and which, in 1949, started a journal with this name.
+In 1944, he also joined the Trotskyist Parti Communiste Internationaliste (PCI).
+In 1946, he met Cornelius Castoriadis who came to Paris from Athens, Greece.
+Right away, they formed a faction in the PCI called "Chaulieu–Montal Tendency", that left the party and became the Socialisme ou Barbarie group and which, in 1949, started a journal with this name.

-Socialisme ou Barbarie considered the USSR to be an example of state capitalism and gave its support to anti-bureaucratic revolts in Eastern Europe — especially the uprising in Budapest in 1956.
-Differences of opinion brought about a schism within Socialism or Barbarism, and Lefort sided with Henri Simon, one of the founders of the group Informations et Liaison Ouvrières (Workers' Information and Liaison)—later renamed "Informations et Correspondance Ouvrieres" (Worker's Information and Correspondence)—in 1958.
-That year he abandoned the idea and ideology of political revolution and ceased his militant activism.
+Socialisme ou Barbarie considered the USSR to be an example of state capitalism and gave its support to anti-bureaucratic revolts in the Eastern Bloc—especially the uprising in Budapest in 1956.
+Differences of opinion brought about a schism within Socialisme ou Barbarie, and Lefort sided with Henri Simon, one of the founders of the group Information et Liaisons Ouvrières (ILO; "Workers' Information and Liaisons")—later renamed "Informations et Correspondance Ouvrières" ("Workers' Information and Correspondence")—in 1958.
+Two years later, he abandoned the idea and ideology of political revolution and ceased his militant activism.

 After having worked in other places, in 1947 and 1948 for UNESCO, in 1949 Lefort passed the agrégation in philosophy: he taught at the high school in Nîmes (1950) and in Reims (1951).
 In 1951, he was recruited as a sociology assistant at the Sorbonne by Georges Gurvitch.
-In 1952 (following a dispute with Gurvitch), he was detached from the sociology section of the CNRS, until 1966, with a break of two years (1953–1954), when he was professor of philosophy at the University of São Paulo (Brazil).
-As for the CNRS, the support of Raymond Aron led to his recruitment as a teacher of sociology at the University of Caen, where he worked from 1966 to 1971, the year when he defended his doctoral thesis, Le Travail de l'œuvre, Machiavel, which was a commentary on the work of Machiavelli.
-That same year, he was again hired as a researcher in the sociology section of the CNRS until 1976, when he joined the École des hautes études en sciences sociales (EHESS), where he stayed until his retirement in 1989.
+In 1952 (following a dispute with Gurvitch), he was detached from the sociology section of the CNRS until 1966, with a break of two years (1953–1954), when he was professor of philosophy at the University of São Paulo (Brazil).
+As for the CNRS, the support of Raymond Aron (whom he met around 1952) led to his recruitment as a teacher of sociology at the University of Caen, where he worked from 1966 to 1971, the year when he defended his doctoral thesis at the University of Paris I, Le Travail de l'œuvre: Machiavel, which was a commentary on the work of Machiavelli.
+That same year, he was again hired as a researcher in the sociology section of the CNRS until 1976, when he joined the École des Hautes Études en Sciences Sociales (EHESS), where he stayed until his retirement in 1989.